awm-builds/GA-SimonGame/README.md

     -(Wish list) A timer which button selections must be entered within per level -(Wish list) Pattern speed increase each level

+Board
+    -A circle divided in four, each a different color -Logically, each division will represent a number -Colors need to light up when CPU shows pattern & Player input -Sound on light up (CPU) and on click (Player) -Level Display
+    -(Wish list) Visual Timer

+CPU
+    -Each section of the board represents a number -Logic will produce a random number of 1 through 4, this will loop for the specified number of times depending on the level.
+    -The random numbers will trigger events that cue the visuals and sound